Amish Strawberry Shortcake is unique because of the streusel topping that gets baked on top of the shortcake. Amazingly good with fruit, or by itself!

 - 3 tablespoons butter

-- Top pieces of cake with strawberries (or your favorite kind of fruit!), whip cream, or ice cream.
+Top pieces of cake with strawberries (or your favorite kind of fruit!), whipped cream, or ice cream.